-More information about my research and publications can be found via:
+More information about Elizabeth's research and publications can be found via:

 Senior Fellow of the Higher Education Academy (SFHEA).
-I currently supervise 7 doctoral research students.
+Elizabeth currently supervises 7 doctoral research students.

 - Ellis, S.J., Riggs, D.W. & Peel, E. (2020) Lesbian, Gay, Bisexual, Trans, Intersex and Queer Psychology: An introduction.
 Cambridge: Cambridge University Press.
 Second Edition.